rightsignature/rightsignature-api/README.md

 TODO:
 -----
+* Switch to using merge field ids instead of name?
 * Parse error message from response body on unsuccessful requests
 * Have a way for to generate an OAuth Access Token from RightSignature